wp-plugins/wpsc-support-tickets/readme.txt

 6. The full options

 == Changelog ==

+= 4.7.1 =
+* Updated: Changed the readme.txt to remove excess tags

 = 4.7.0 =
 * Updated: Radio buttons and drop downs now enabled for custom user fields.
 Checkboxes will be enabled in an update very soon, as well as the ability to edit radios, dropdowns, and checkboxes (right now you have to delete the old one and create a new one)